sdomanskyi/DigitalCellSorter/README.md

 To install ```fftw``` from the ```conda-forge``` channel add ```conda-forge``` to your channels.
 Once the conda-forge channel has been enabled, ```fftw``` can be installed as follows:

 	conda config --add channels conda-forge
 	conda install fftw

+To use Sankey diagrams that are part of Digital Cell Sorter install ```orca```:

+    conda install -c plotly plotly-orca

 ### Loading the package